To play cricket, you need a bat and a ball. Bats have changed a lot over the years, but balls have changed very little.

 Evolution Of Cricket Balls

-In 1977, white cricket balls were used for the first time in World Series Cricket in Australia.
-White balls lose hardness faster than red balls and are not suitable for long-format games.
+In 1977, Australia’s World Series Cricket used white balls for the first time.
+White balls lose hardness quickly and aren’t good for long games.

-To make day-night Test matches possible, pink balls were introduced by the Marylebone Cricket Club in 2009.
-They are easier to see at night and swing more under lights, benefiting fast bowlers.
-Australia hosted the first pink-ball Test against New Zealand in 2015.
+In 2009, pink balls were introduced for day-night Tests.
+They are easier to see at night and help fast bowlers.
+The first pink-ball Test was in Australia against New Zealand in 2015.

 Cricket Ball: Weight & Dimensions